-Universal Credit (UC) is a single monthly payment for people out of work or on a low income and is part of the Government’s Welfare Reform.
-It is administered and paid by The Department for Work and Pensions (DWP).
+Universal Credit is a single monthly payment for people on a low income or not working.
+It is administered and paid by The Department for Work and Pensions.

 - Income-based Jobseeker’s Allowance